-"Doing research in a small country with a very limited budget, my philosophy was police station to his lab in 1963.
+"Doing research in a small country with a very limited budget, my philosophy was that one should try to find out topics that are not being pursued by the major groups throughout the world.
+We cannot compete with them...
+We should try to find -by studying the literature, by thinking about important projects- we should follow research pathways that were not being followed by major groups.
+Nobody was working on cannabinoid chemistry.
+So we police station to his lab in 1963.
 The ride took 15 or 20 minutes, Mechoulam tells Zach Klein in The Scientist.
 Graphic by Ivan Art.